-Then the following proposition shows that the model gives rise to an endogenous self selection into commitment status: \begin{proposition}[Self selection into commitment status] Fix $s$.
-Let $\mathcal{M}(s)\subseteq\{D,CS,CN,A\}$ be the (nonempty) set of actions that are optimal for some $b$.
-Then, as $b$ increases, the buyer's optimal action moves weakly upward in the order $D \prec CS \prec CN \prec A$ restricted to $\mathcal{M}(s)$. \end{proposition} \begin{proof} See Appendix \ref{proof:partition}. \end{proof} The key intuition is as follows.
-Given a seller, buyers with the highest valuation have the highest opportunity cost of entering a time consuming price negotiation or search.
+where cutoffs may coincide (so some regions may be empty) depending on $\mathcal{M}(s)$. \end{proposition} \begin{proof} See Appendix \ref{proof:partition}. \end{proof} The key intuition is as follows.
+Given a seller, buyers with the highest valuations have the highest opportunity cost of entering a time-consuming price negotiation or search process.
 They choose to purchase the product at face value.
-Those with the lowest valuation rather choose to find even lower valuation seller, without entering any price negotiation.
-Those in the middle send a counteroffer, but among them, those with relatively higher valuation has higher opportunity cost of waiting for the new arrival of a new seller, and as such, they chose not to search.
-Those with relatively lower valuation choose to search, and are thus non committed.
-I denote \(\chi_B(s,b) \in \{A, CN, CS, D\}\) as the optimal action buyer \(b\) takes upon match with seller \(s\).
+Those with the lowest valuations instead choose to find an even lower-valuation seller without entering any price negotiation.
+Those in the middle send a counteroffer, but among them, those with relatively higher valuations have a higher opportunity cost of waiting for the arrival of a new seller and, as such, choose not to search.
+Those with relatively lower valuations choose to search and are thus non-committed.

 Finally, turning to the seller's choice of optimal list price $p^0(s)$, first note that seller $s$'s continuation value conditional on matching with a buyer $b$ and choosing list price $p^0$ is:

 Integrating the above, the seller chooses \(p^0\) to maximize: